-Social work practitioners engaged in management and policy practice have developed the capacity to organize, manage and support efforts relative to assessing the needs of diverse individuals, families, groups, organizations and communities.
-They have the skills to develop and implement organizational, program and policy evaluations; and to create program and strategic plans to meet the current and future needs of the populations served by the organizations, the organization itself and the communities that are impacted, given the rapid and ongoing growth and change in policy, finance, client demographics, use of technology and other factors.
-Practitioners of Social Work in Management and Policy:
+Social work practitioners engaged in management and policy practice have developed the capacity to organize, manage, and support efforts relative to assessing the needs of diverse individuals, families, groups, organizations, and communities.
+They have the skills to develop and implement organizational, program, and policy evaluations and to create program and strategic plans to meet the current and future needs of the populations served by organizations, the organizations themselves, and the communities that are impacted, given the rapid and ongoing changes in organizational environmental forces.

-- Observe and/or contribute to organizational efforts to assess its relationship to its environment, including the emerging internal and external forces affecting the organization (i.e. community needs assessments, resource inventories, environmental scans, et al.); - Are able to engage in self-reflection to identify and counter one's own prejudices and stereotypes in the assessment process; - Contribute and add value to the development and implementation of program, organization, or community-wide planning processes designed to • position the organization for efficacy in realizing program and organizational missions and goals; and - Incorporate ongoing organizational and program evaluation and assessment in the analysis and management of program and planning processes.
+- Observe and/or contribute to organizations' efforts to assess their relationships to their environments, including the emerging internal and external forces affecting the organizations (i.e., through conducting community needs assessments, resource inventories, environmental scans, etc.); - Engage in self-reflection to identify and counter one's own prejudices and stereotypes in the assessment process; - Critically examine existing assessment processes to identify and change operations that perpetuate injustices; - Contribute and add value to the development and implementation of program, organization, and community-wide planning processes designed to position the organization for efficacy in realizing program and organizational missions and goals; and - Incorporate ongoing organizational and program evaluation and assessment in the analysis and management of program and planning processes.